How To Earn Your Pediatric Nursing Certification

 - Both practice time and hours must be met.
 This is not an either/or criterion.

-The exam is $325 with a $75 non-refundable registration fee.
-There is a 90 day window to take the exam and official results are mailed 21 days after completion of the computer based exam.
-Individuals that can not take the exam during the window or miss their test time, can pay $125 for a one time test extension.
+The exam is $325 with a $50 non-refundable registration fee.
+There is a 90-day window to take the exam, and official results are mailed 21 business days after completion of the computer-based exam.
+Individuals who can not take the exam during the window or miss their test time can pay $125 for a one-time test extension.

 To be eligible to sit for the CCRN exam, nurses must meet the following criteria: